Tools to Help You Blend Critical Thinking Standards into Everyday Assessment

 During the session, you will be invited to reflect upon your own process of assessment in order to determine if you’re making the most of the data you gather.
 In addition to sharing best practices for formative and summative assessment, facilitators will provide faculty examples of critical thinking assessment.
 These examples will be provided to help you think more carefully about how to use similar tools in your own courses.

-After attending this session, you will be able to:
+Upon completing this session, you will be able to:

 - Describe the student learning assessment process;